luyanfei/umeditor-fragment/README.md

 ```
 ## PathGenerator
 If user upload a file to server, the server should generate a depository path for this file.
 PathGenerator interface is used for this path generation.
 You can provide your own PathGenerator implementation.
+## Caution
+*** image.js is changed
+In order to keep relative url in img src attribute, some code in image.js is changed.